Mirantis/kqueen/README.rst

 - Prepare kubernetes config file

- Kubernetis configuration file that describes existing multiple clusters can be used to Kqueen.
+ Kubernetes configuration file that describes existing multiple clusters can be used to Kqueen.
- Rename it with *kubernetis_remote* and placed to the root of the project.
+ Rename it with *kubernetes_remote* and placed to the root of the project.
  For test purposes this file can be empty, but should be added manually.